Every internet user must have come across these two terminologies — IPv4 and IPv6.

 What are IPv4 and IPv6?

 IP (Internet Protocol) addresses are the codes used by machines to find each other on the internet.
 And IPv4 and IPv6 are two generations of Internet Protocols where IPv4 stands for Internet Protocol version 4 and IPv6 for Internet Protocol version 6.

 IPv4 is a protocol for use on packet-switched Link Layer networks (e.g. Ethernet).
-It is one of the core protocols of standards-based inter-networking methods in the Internet, and was the first version deployed for production in the ARPANET in 1983.
-IPv4 uses 32-bit source and destination address fields which limits the address space to 4.3 billion addresses.
+It is one of the core protocols of standards-based inter-networking methods on the Internet and was the first version deployed for production in the ARPANET in 1983.
+IPv4 uses 32-bit source and destination address fields which limit the address space to 4.3 billion addresses.
 With a rapidly growing online population and increasingly connected devices, this limit started to pose a problem, stimulating the development of IPv6 in the 1990s.

 IPv4 vs IPv6: